 The Company generates revenue from transactions where it provides a platform for the purchase and sale of digital advertising inventory.
 Generally, our revenue is based on a percentage of the ad spend that runs through our platform, although for certain clients or transaction types we may receive a fixed CPM for each impression sold, and for advertising campaigns that are transacted through insertion orders we earn revenue based on the full amount of ad spend that runs through our platform.
 The Company also generates revenue from the SpringServe ad server and Demand Manager header-bidding product, where fees are either based on the number of impressions processed or a percentage of ad spend.
 In addition, the Company may receive certain fixed monthly fees for the use of its platform or products.
 The Company's platform dynamically connects sellers and buyers of advertising inventory in a digital marketplace.
 The Company's solution incorporates proprietary machine-learning algorithms, sophisticated data processing, high-volume storage, detailed analytics capabilities, and a distributed infrastructure.
-Digital advertising requests, or ad requests.
+Digital advertising inventory is created when consumers access sellers' content.
+Sellers provide digital advertising inventory to the Company's platform in the form of advertising requests, or ad requests.
 When the Company receives ad requests from sellers, it sends bid requests to buyers, which enable buyers to bid on sellers' digital advertising inventory.
 Winning bids can create advertising, or paid impressions, for the seller to present to the consumer.

-The total volume of spending between buyers and sellers on the Company's platform is referred to as advertising spend.
 The Company keeps a percentage of that advertising spend as a fee, and remits the remainder to the seller.
 The fee that the Company retains from the gross advertising spend on its platform is recognized as revenue.
 The fee earned on each transaction is based on the pre-existing agreement between the Company and the seller and the clearing price of the winning bid.
 The Company recognizes revenue upon fulfillment of its performance obligation to a client, which occurs at the point in time an ad renders and is counted as a paid impression, subject to a contract existing with the client and a fixed or determinable transaction price.
 The Company does not have arrangements with multiple performance obligations.
 The Company considers the following when determining if a contract exists (i) contract approval by all parties, (ii) identification of each party's rights regarding the goods or services to be transferred, (iii) specified payment terms, (iv) commercial substance of the contract, and (v) collectability of substantially all of the consideration is probable.